Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Generative Likelihood Ratio Attack

 \section{Generative Likelihood Ratio Attack}

-In this section, we propose Generative Likelihood Ratio Attack (Gen-LRA), a powerful MIA designed to detect membership leakage in synthetic data through a statistical notion of \emph{likelihood influence}.
-Unlike usual MIAs that evaluate the density or distance of a test point itself, Gen-LRA poses membership inference as a function designed to evaluate the influence of \( x^\star \) on an estimate of the likelihood of $S$.
-Here, the central idea is that if \( x^\star \) was in the training data and the generative model is overfit, its inclusion to a surrogate density estimator should increase the estimated likelihood of the synthetic dataset.
+In this section, we propose \emph{Generative Likelihood Ratio Attack} (Gen-LRA), a membership inference attack designed to detect membership leakage in synthetic data through a statistical notion of \emph{likelihood influence}.
+Unlike prior MIAs that evaluate the density or distance of a test point itself, Gen-LRA frames membership inference as a measurement of how much the test point $x^\star$ influences an estimate of the likelihood of $S$.
+The central idea is that if $x^\star$ belonged to the training set and the generative model is overfit, then adding $x^\star$ to a surrogate density estimator should increase the estimated likelihood of the synthetic dataset.

+We develop Gen-LRA in six steps.
+Section~\ref{sec:infl} reviews empirical influence functions, which provide the theoretical foundation for the attack.
+Section~\ref{sec:attack_surface} defines the Gen-LRA score as a log-likelihood-ratio influence function.
+Section~\ref{sec:why_lr} justifies the log-likelihood-ratio form via Neyman-Pearson optimality and an invariance property.
+Sections~\ref{sec:what_measures} and \ref{sec:when_works} establish the two main theoretical results of the paper: a closed-form characterization of the Gen-LRA score, and a mean-score-gap result quantifying the attack's power under a general overfitting model.
+Section~\ref{sec:implementation} describes the practical implementation, with each design choice motivated by the preceding theory.